osxhacker/ReactiveMongo-Criteria/README.md

 ### Usage Considerations

 Note that `Typed` and `Untyped` serve different needs.
-When the structure of a document collection is both known ''and'' identified as static, `Typed` makes sense to employ.
+When the structure of a document collection is both known *and* identified as static, `Typed` makes sense to employ.
 However, `Untyped` is compelling when document structure can vary within a collection.
 These are considerations which can easily vary between projects and even within different modules of one project.

 Feel free to use either or both `Typed` and `Untyped` as they make sense for the problem at hand.
-One thing to keep in mind is that the syntax shown above assumes only one is in scope.
+One thing to keep in mind is that the examples shown above assumes only one is in scope.

 ### Roadmap